bitquery/graphql-docs/docs/Use Cases/tradingview.md

 ### Price Index for DEX Tokens

 The tutorial uses the token ADVT, which is not traded against USDT.
-As a result, we obtain the WETH<>ADVT price and use it to calculate the token's price in USDT.
+As a result, we obtain the WETH - ADVT price and use it to calculate the token's price in USDT.
 However, if your chosen token is traded against USDT, you can accomplish this in a single query.

 Query 1: Get ADVT price against WETH